Desktop

 Fossify has other apps for phone calling, texting, contacts, alarm clock, &c.
 I use Lawnchair for a launcher, but its purely decorative.

 If you must install a proprietary app, quarantine it with Shelter.
+If you can’t—or plain won’t—use the command line, these may also be of use:

 To disable the rotation pop-up, run via ADB or as root: